jbprek/KafkaWorks/udemy-certification/questions/04-producer.md

 3. 3
 4. 2

-Explanation

-min.insync.replicas does not impact producers when acks=1 (only when acks=all)

 ## Question 25:
 You want to send a message of size 3 MB to a topic with default message size configuration.
 How does KafkaProducer handle large messages?